codacy/docs/docs/organizations/managing-people.md

 To remove people from your organization open your organization **Settings**, page **People**, click the icon next to the member or committer you wish to remove, and select **Remove from organization**.

 !!! note
     For Enterprise plans where Codacy automatically manages people activity for your organization, you can only remove inactive people who performed no activity for 90 consecutive days.
-Inactive people don't occupy a seat in your organization.

 ![Removing people from your organization](images/organization-people-remove.png)